ConnerGrice/Geant4-P2P-Investigation/README.md

 ## Installation

-This whole project was done using a [virtual machine](https://indico.cern.ch/event/865808/page/19021-geant4-virtual-machine) provided by CERN, using VMWare.
+This whole project was done using a [virtual machine](https://extra.lp2ib.in2p3.fr/G4/download/).
 The machine had dependencies already compiled and working.

-It seems that this virtual machine is no-longer available for download, so basic dependencies and versions are given below.
+You can build Geant4 on your own linux system using these requirments:

 |Package|Version|Link|
 ---:|:---:|:---